richardschoen/howtostuff/ibmi_system_job_tables_full.md

 # System Job Tables fill up not allowing any more jobs to start
+Chances are you've never even heard of the system job tables, but they are a real thing and can halt your system under the wrong conditions.

-On some systems job descriptions may be set up to always produce a joblog which can cause a system job table issue when many QShell/PASE jobs are run in sequence.
+On some IBM i systems job descriptions (such as QDFTSVR) may have been changed to always produce a joblog which can cause a system job table issue when many QShell/PASE jobs are run in sequence.

 The system job tables can fill up and force a system IPL.

 **Cause:** The IBM i system can only have a select maximum number of jobs (based on QMAXJOB system value).
 And when a job produces a spool file or has a joblog in *PENDING status, the job may still take up a job count entry even though the job may have ended and technically disappeared.
+The best word to describe the *PENDING joblog is that it's in limbo.
+It's no longer living, but hasn't died completely either.

 It's probably a good idea to check your ```max jobs system value``` setting and ```job descriptions``` to make sure they are not always creating a joblog.

-❗If running a lot of QShell or PASE jobs and a job produces a joblog (if LOG value set to 4/00/*MSG or 4/00/*SECLVL), there's a chance the system job tables could fill up because the system often puts them into a state of joblog pending rather than actually producing the joblog.
+❗If running a lot of QShell or PASE jobs and a job produces a joblog (if LOG value set to 4/00/*MSG or 4/00/*SECLVL), there's a chance the system job tables could fill up because the system often puts them into a state of joblog pending limbo state rather than actually producing the joblog.

 ## Checking for potential issues